Assessing Yourself and Exploring Career and Educational Options

 You are here

-The first stage in developing your career plan is to assess yourself: your interests, skills, abilities, strengths, personality and values.
+The first stage in exploring majors and planning for your career is to assess yourself: your interests, skills, abilities, strengths, personality and values.
 The following are suggestions to help you with the self-assessment process.

 1. Make an appointment with a career counselor to discuss your interests, plans and/or concerns.

 2. Take career assessments in Career and Internship Services.

 3. Take free assessments on the Career and Internship Services website.

 4. Identify your skills.
 There are three types of skills: transferable, self-management and special knowledge.
 Transferable skills are skills you may use in many occupations, regardless of the type of work and thus can transfer from one type of work to another.
 Self-management skills refer to those behaviors you develop to cope with the people and conditions in your environment.
 Special knowledge skills are those skills you develop to master a specific body of knowledge related to a particular activity.